On theories of random variables: Keisler randomisation

 \item The completions of $T^R$ are in bijection with regular Borel probability measures on the space of completions of $T$.
 In particular, if $T$ is complete then so is $T^R$. \end{enumerate} \end{thm} \begin{proof} The first item follows from \fref{lem:MeasureVariableExtension} via a standard back-and-forth argument.
-For the second item, we have already seen that the mapping $\rp \mapsto \nu_\rp$ is continuous and surjective.
+For the second item, we have already seen that the map $\rp \mapsto \nu_\rp$ is continuous and surjective.
 From the first item it follows that it is injective.
 Since both spaces are compact and Hausdorff, it is a homeomorphism.
 The third item is easily verified.
 The last item is a special case of the second item for $0$-types. \end{proof}

 \begin{cor} Assume that $T$ eliminates quantifiers.
 Then so does $T^R$, and it is the model completion of $T^{Ra}$.
 If $T$ is merely model complete then $T^R$ is model complete as well, and is the model companion of $T^{Ra}$. \end{cor} \begin{proof} The case where $T$ eliminates quantifiers is easy.
-The case where $T$ is model complete requires a bit more attention to details which we leave to the reader. \end{proof}
+The case where $T$ is model complete requires a bit more attention to details which we leave to the reader (see \cite[Appendix~A]{BenYaacov:NakanoSpaces} for basic facts regarding model completeness in continuous logic). \end{proof}

 We have described formulae and types on the main sort.
 In order to handle the auxiliary sort, add to $\cL$ a sort $S_{[0,1]}$ for the set $[0,1]$, equipped with the tautological predicate $\id\colon S_{[0,1]} \to [0,1]$ and with the usual distance $d(r,s) = |\id(r)-\id(s)|$.
 This is a compact structure and therefore the unique model of its theory, and adding it to models of $T$ as a new sort does not add any structure on the original sorts.
 Call the resulting signature $\cL_+$ and the corresponding theory $T_+$.
 It is easy to check that $T_+$ eliminates quantifiers if $T$ does.
 Passing to $T_+^R$, $ $ is an isometric bijection between the main sort $S_{[0,1]}^R$ of $T_+^R$ and the auxiliary sort, so questions about types and definability in the auxiliary sort can be settled by applying \fref{thm:TRTypes} to the sort $S_{[0,1]}^R$.